t-davidson/engaging-populism-replication/README.md

 ## Estimating the models

-All models reported in the paper were estimated using a SLURM High-Performance Compute cluster.
-This design is advantageous as it allows multiple models to be estimated simultaneously rather than in linear order.
+All models reported in the paper were estimated using the [`brms`](https://paul-buerkner.github.io/brms/) R package and [RStan](https://mc-stan.org/users/interfaces/rstan).
+The analysis was performed using a SLURM high-performance compute cluster, which allows multiple models to be estimated simultaneously rather than in linear order, significantly reducing the compute time.

 This infrastructure necessitates each model to be stored in a separate script, such that the SLURM controller can run separate scripts.
 As such, our models are organized in the following way: